I. Who must follow this Notice?

 The information privacy practices in this Notice will be followed by:

 · Children's Anesthesia Associates

-Pediatric Academic Association
+· Pediatric Academic Association, Inc.

-Nationwide Children's Surgical Associates Corp.
+· Nationwide Children's Surgical Associates Corp.

-Nationwide Children's Radiological Institute Inc.
+· Nationwide Children's Radiological Institute Inc.

 · Nationwide Children's Homecare Services

-Pediatric Pathology Assocs. of Columbus
+· Pediatric Pathology Assocs. of Columbus

+Federal law requires that we maintain the privacy of your PHI and provide to you this Notice of our legal duties and privacy practices.
+We are required to notify affected individuals following a breach of unsecured PHI.
+We are required to abide by the terms of this Notice, which may be amended from time to time.
 We reserve the right to change this Notice of Privacy Practices and to make any new practices effective for information we already have and for information that we receive in the future.
-Any changes made to the Notice of Privacy Practices will be posted in the Patient Registration area, posted on our Web site (www.nationwidechildrens.org) and made available to you at your next appointment.
+Any changes made to this Notice of Privacy Practices will be posted in the Patient Registration area, posted on our Web site (www.nationwidechildrens.org), and made available to you at your next appointment.

 Protected Health Information (PHI) is information that you provide us or that we create or receive about your health care.
 PHI includes a patient’s name, age, race, sex, and other personal health information that may identify the patient.
 The information relates to the patient’s physical or mental health in the past, present, or future, and to the care, treatment, services and payment for care needed by a patient because of his or her health.